fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 of this kind reconciled by the Flux `Kustomization`.

 Note that all the Kubernetes core resources are discarded from the `healthCheckExprs` list.

+### Custom Health Check Library

+To help users define custom health checks, we will provide on the [fluxcd.io](https://fluxcd.io) website a library of custom health checks for popular custom resources.

+The Flux community will be able to contribute to this library by submitting pull requests to the `fluxcd/website` repository.

 ### User Stories